 Using a microfiber type mop or hand brush, scrub the grout.
 Use a solution of warm water and a neutral cleaner.
 Stay away from bleaches as well as cleaners with a high acidic or pH level.
-This will not only ruin the grout, but also ruin the travertine floor.
-Excessive cleaning solution will also streak the surface of the tiles.
+This will not only ruin the grout but also ruin the travertine floor.
+An excess of cleaning solution on the floor will also streak the surface of the tiles.

 After brushing the grout make sure you take the time to thoroughly rinse the travertine floor.
 Any leftover residue will leave streaks and discoloration on the grout itself.

 Once the travertine floor grout has been scrubbed and rinsed, go over the area with a dry mop.
 This will get rid of any leftover residue and keep dust from settling on it.